Skip to main content

 Enable parsing and mapping of Zeek logs

-This configuration step is required to ensure that Cloud SIEM knows how to parse incoming Zeek logs, correctly map the log fields to schema attributes, and create Cloud SIEM Records.
+This configuration step is required to ensure that Cloud SIEM knows how to parse incoming Zeek logs, correctly map the log fields to schema attributes, and create Cloud SIEM records.
 The most important bit of information is what type of data a particular log contains.
 Zeek has a variety of log types, for example conn for TCP/UDP/ICMP connections, http for HTTP requests and replies, and ftp for FTP activity.

 So, how to determine whether a Zeek log is a conn, http, ftp, or some other log type?
 Zeek logs don’t contain a key that explicitly holds a value that is only the log type identifier.
 There are two options for dealing with this: